Ranuncolo/umbrella/README.md

         - Pin 6 - Ground

 - Most devices used in this project are surface mount ICs that can be difficult to solder without access to the right equipment.
-Hobbyists may wish to look for equivalent through hole devices that can be mounted to veroboard more easily.
+Hobbyists may wish to look for equivalent through-hole sensors that can be mounted to veroboard more easily for a simpler version that can be easily assembled at home.

 ## Installation Instructions

 ### Data Processing Software
+When running your Raspberry Pi for the first time run the following in the terminal to locate and install any updates to the default packages.

+ > sudo apt-get update

+ > sudo apt-get upgrade

+To enable I<sup>2</sup>C devices on your Raspberry Pi you must install the following package:

+ > sudo apt-get install i2c-tools

+To enable our devices on your Raspberry Pi you must make the following change to the OS:

+ > sudo raspi-config

+Then go to Interfacing Options > Advanced > I2C > Enable
+Also Interfacing Options > Advanced > SPI > Enable

 To compile and run the I<sup>2</sup>C software: